Victoria Beckham Flaunts Implant-Free Cleavage: ‘I Regret Going Under The Knife’

 Meanwhile, Victoria has been quite active on social media recently as she promotes her new makeup line with Estee Lauder.
 This marks the second time for the singer and the makeup giant to collaborate on a cosmetics collection.

 The second limited-edition makeup collection of Victoria Beckham with Estee Lauder is reportedly inspired by the singer’s favorite cities around the world.
-Most of the products have steely tones and shiny metallics — something that reflects the singer’s signature look.
+Most of the products have steely tones and shiny metallics, something that reflects the singer’s signature look.

 Victoria Beckham’s makeup collection hits the shelves on September 1.